benjamin-ackerman/R_products_tutorial/README.md

 <img src="figures/make_readme.png" width="700">

 There are two ways to go about adding a README file.
 The first is to click on this button, manually type in the text, and click "Commit new file."
-The other option is to create a new `.md` file locally in your "halloween" directory, add the new file and push it from the command line.
+The other option is to create a new `.md` file locally in your "halloween" directory, add the new file using git and push it from the command line.
 Whichever you prefer is fine!
 For convenience, though, you can find a pre-written README *here* (insert link, after writing the README).

 #### 2. Turn the README.md into a webpage